victorsuleiman/MERN-stack-todo/README.md

 This project was used and improved in our Advanced Web Programming class.
 Great to use as a template for more complex projects or projects that have the potential to be turned into a full-stack application.

+To test it, just clone, pull the repository and do npm install and npm start on both frontend and backend.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).